English Language Arts

 Students also learn to apply an understanding of the effects of different strengths or directions of pushes and pulls on the motion of an object to analyze a design solution.
 Kindergartners develop an understanding of patterns and variations in local weather and the purpose of weather forecasting to prepare for, and respond to, severe weather.
 They also work with their five senses as an observational aid to help understand their surroundings and that all living things have basic needs.

-FHPS is in the process of transitioning from the Grade Level Content Expectations to the Michigan Science Standards.
-Click on either link to view the standards your child will be working toward in science.
+FHPS focuses on instruction and learning of the Michigan Science Standards.
+Click on the link to view the kindergarten standards your child will be working toward in science.

 Ideas for Supporting Your Scientist